byjg/php-webrequest/README.md

 More information about the PSR-7 here: https://www.php-fig.org/psr/psr-7/

-The implementation to send the request is defined by the class `HttpClient`.
+The implementation to send the request object is defined by the class `HttpClient`.
 This class follow partially the PSR-18 implementation.
 So, once you have a Request instance defined just need to call `HttpClient::sendRequest($request);`

 ## Basic Usage